kemitchell/docs/hyperdrive.md

 Now if we ask for block `1` afterwards (`2` in flat tree notation) the other person doesn't need to send us any new hashes since we already received the hash for `2` when fetching block `0`.

-If we only use non-signed merkle trees the other person can easily calculate which hashes we already have if we tell them which blocks we've got.
+If we only use non-signed merkle trees, the other person can easily calculate which hashes we already have after we tell them which blocks we've got.

 This however isn't always possible if we use a signed merkle tree since the roots are changing.
 In general it also useful to be able to communicate that you have some hashes already without disclosing all the blocks you have.

-To communicate which hashes we have just have to communicate two things: which uncles we have and whether or not we have any parent node that can verify the tree.
+To communicate which hashes we have, we need to send two things: which uncles we have and whether or not we have any parent node that can verify the tree.
 Looking at the above tree that means if we want to fetch block `0` we need to communicate whether of not we already have the uncles `(2, 5)` and the parent `3`.

 This information can be compressed into very small bit vector using the following scheme.
 Let the trailing bit donate whether or not the leading bit is a parent and not a uncle.
 Let the previous trailing bits denote wheather or not we have the next uncle.

-For example for block `0` the following bit vector `1011` is decoded the following way
+For example for block `0` the following bit vector `1011` is decoded the following way:

 ```
 // for block 0